 Information Security Analysts plan and carry out security measures to protect an organization’s computer networks and systems.
 Their responsibilities are continually expanding as the number of cyberattacks increases and they must stay up-to-date on the latest methods attackers are using to infiltrate computer systems.
 Security analysts need to research new security technology to decide what will most effectively protect their organization.

-NPC’s Cybersecurity program will prepare you to take respected industry certifications and pursue a bachelor’s degree in a variety of programs, including Information Security, Computer Information Systems, Information Technology, Software Engineering, Computer Science and Criminal Justice.
+NPC’s Cybersecurity degree program will prepare you to take respected industry certifications and pursue a bachelor’s degree in a variety of programs, including Information Security, Computer Information Systems, Information Technology, Software Engineering, Computer Science and Criminal Justice.
 Our program curriculum is built around the National Initiative for Cybersecurity Education (NICE) Workforce Framework, giving graduates the knowledge, skills and abilities needed to succeed in the field of cybersecurity.
 NPC is one of the few Arizona community colleges to offer this degree program that allows you to earn your fist two years of a Bachelor's degree at the lowest tuition rate in Arizona!

 Most information security analysts work for computer companies, consulting firms or businesses and financial companies.